Prof. Arnab Jana

 Experience

-- May 2021 – To date, Associate Professor, Indian Institute of Technology Bombay
+• May 2021 – April 2026, Associate Professor, Indian Institute of Technology Bombay

 Awards